Skip to content

 Cloudflare’s Bot Management feature scores the likelihood that a request originates from a bot.

-Scores range from 1 through 99.
-Low scores indicate the request comes from a script, API service, or an automated agent.
-High scores indicate that a human issued the request from a standard desktop or mobile web browser.
+Bot score ranges from 1 through 99.
+A low score indicates the request comes from a script, API service, or an automated agent.
+A high score indicates that a human issued the request from a standard desktop or mobile web browser.

 These examples use: